truenas/documentation/content/CORE/CORETutorials/InstallingJailSoftware.md

 make install clean
 ```

-The first time this command is run, the configure screen shown.
+The configure screen displays the first time this command is run.

 ![JailsShellAudiotagInstall](/images/CORE/12.0/JailsShellAudiotagInstall.png "AudioTag Configuration")

 ### Audiotag Port Configuration Options

-This port has several configurable options: *DOCS*, *FLAC*, *ID3*, *MP4*, and *VORBIS*.
+This port has several configurable options: DOCS, FLAC, ID3, MP4, and VORBIS.
 Selected options are shown with a `*`.

 Use the arrow keys to select an option and press <kbd>spacebar</kbd> to toggle the value.
 Press <kbd>Enter</kbd> when satisfied with the options.
 The port begins to compile and install.

-After options are set, the configuration screen is normally not shown again.
+After options are set, the configuration screen does not normally display again.
 Use `make config` to display the screen and change options before rebuilding the port with `make clean install clean`.

 Many ports depend on other ports.